scaleoutsean/eseries-perf-analyzer/FAQ.md

 ### I've generated TLS certificates but my client still says it's untrusted

 The browser does not trust self-created CA certificates.
 You need to import it or - even better - use own CA to generate TLS certificates for EPA containers.

+### IOPS seem

+Not all "IO per second" are in 4 kiB requests per second.
+EPA 3 used API endpoints with pre-computed statistics, while EPA 4 uses "live".
+That means IO requests are just IO requests.
+Live metrics need to be computed and normalized in order to produce similar IO

+- (Total Bytes Now - Total Bytes Previous) - gives us Total Bytes for the interval.
+Use similar for count incremental IOPS.
+- (Total Bytes / Total IOPS) - gives average I/O size for the period.
+- `eseries_controller_throughput_bytes_per_second / 4096` would give you normalized bytes in 4 KiB units.

 ## EPA 3